Looking for some data?

 Click here to visit our Data Portal website , or scroll down to see all our past annual reports

-The Lake Windermere Ambassadors’ community-based water quality monitoring program started in 2011.
-We have trained over 100 citizen scientists volunteers in how to monitor and measure the quality of Lake Windermere’s water.
+The Lake Windermere Ambassadors’ water quality monitoring program started in 2010.
+We depend on community support and volunteers to help us complete this work.
+To date, we have trained over 100 citizen scientists volunteers in how to monitor and measure the quality of Lake Windermere’s water.

 Every summer season, we measure water quality at three sites on Lake Windermere, as well as bacteria levels at three public beaches and water chemistry & tributary flows at one of the major inflows to the lake (Windermere Creek).

 Our program builds on the data collected by the Lake Windermere Project (2005-2010).
-Following recommendations set out by the BC Ministry of Environment, the Ambassadors measure the following:
+As per recommendations set out by the BC Ministry of Environment, the Ambassadors measure the following parameters:

 - Water temperature

 - Turbidity & water clarity

 - Nutrients (total and dissolved phosphorus & nitrog)